TempeHS/.github/profile/README.md

 ## Hi there 👋

 🙋‍♀️ Tempe High School is a proud inner-west public high school.
 Our dedicated Technologies team support learning across all TAS disciplines.
-We specialise in design, game development, animation/videography, mechatronics, manufacturing (adaptive and subtractive), textiles, Fusion360 & all facets of engineering.
+We specialise in design, game development, animation/videography, mechatronics, manufacturing (adaptive and subtractive), textiles, web development, Fusion360 & all facets of engineering.

 🌈 Contribution guidelines — As a high school, we are closed to outside our student body, but we openly share all resources outward.
 Power to the sharers...